okitec/mpmp/docs/howto-packet.md

 Server-to-Client packets update the client's model or update visuals (e.g. chat).
 Update packets need a single-function public interface in the packet handler.
-This function's arguments are the strictly typed atguments used in the packet. `exec` just needs to parse the passed arguments and call the update function.
+This function's arguments are the strictly typed arguments used in the packet. `exec` just needs to parse the passed arguments and call the update function.

 	public class PosUpdate extends CmdFunc {